Chunjee/string-similarity.ahk/README.md

 2. targetStrings (Array): Each string in this array will be matched against the main string.

 ##### Returns
-(String): The string that was most similar to the main string.
+(String): The string that was most similar to the first argument string.

 ##### Examples
 ```autohotkey